 Injuries still happen at home during the quarantine.
 Physical therapy is and will continue to be an effective way to treat injuries that occur at home while we weather the COVID-19 pandemic.

 When patients are unable to come into the clinic for therapy sessions, they still need care.
 The risk of complications from incomplete therapy care can lead to serious functional impairments.
 Physical therapy has always incorporated home exercise as part of treatment plans.
 But the progression of a home exercise program is vital to a patient’s care.
 This is complicated when you cannot come to a therapy session.

 The COVID-19 situation propelled the healthcare system into the age of technology.
 Physical therapists adapted as well.
 The government has relaxed the regulations regarding telehealth and telemedicine.
 This allows physical therapists to have online sessions with their patients.
 Online sessions or telehealth sessions allow patients to set an appointment for therapy that is held over the computer.
-This allows patients to remain in their home for therapy while they receive instruction from their therapist.
+This allows patients to remain in their homes for therapy while they receive instruction from their therapist.
 Telehealth allows the therapists to observe exercises and movement.
-Therapists can demonstrate exercise technique for patients and instruct them on how to progress the home exercises.
+Therapists can demonstrate exercise techniques for patients and instruct them on how to progress the home exercises.

 Can My Therapist Come To My Home for Therapy?

 Yes!
 In some cases, patients who cannot come into the office still need hands-on care.
 This may include joint manipulation, massage, or stretching.
-Patients can have their therapist come the their home for therapy sessions under these circumstances.
+Patients can have their therapist come their home for therapy sessions under these circumstances.
 At JOI, we call this the JOI Rehab Bridge Program.
-It “Bridges” the gap between care at home and our offices.
+It “bridges” the gap between care at home and our offices.